joelvitorniino/joelvitorniino/README.md

 ### Hello, my name is Joel Vitor

-## I am japanese and brazilian.
+## I'm japanese and brazilian.
-- I started programming at 7/8;
+- I started programming in 7/8;
-- I aim for projects that will be useful to other people;
+- I'm in favor for projects that will be useful to other people;
 - Learning about BackEnd;
-- My main language is JS, Java and Python;
+- My main language is TS, Java and Python;

 ### Languages and technologies: